-The FDA recently voiced its concerns about some of the tested lionfish containing elevated levels of ciguatoxin, a potentially dangerous neurotoxin.
+The FDA recently voiced its concerns about some of the tested Lionfish containing elevated levels of ciguatoxin, a potentially dangerous neurotoxin.
 The toxin is not endemic to the species and can be found in various reef fish.
 So far, few cases, if any, have substantiated these claims by the FDA.
-Hundreds of lionfish are eaten at derbys and tournaments each year, and there are still no instances of ciguatera poisoning to be reported.
+Hundreds of Lionfish are eaten at derbys and tournaments each year, and there are still no instances of ciguatera poisoning reported.

 2. Join a Lionfish Derby

-“Local control efforts such as lionfish derbies have shown to be an effective means of lionfish control”, says Florida Fish and Wildlife Conservation Commission.
-In fact, not only are there no closed seasons for lionfish, the lawmakers are actively loosening regulations, in order to encourage passionate divers and spear fishermen alike to join in on the all-you-can-kill lionfish buffet.
+“Local control efforts such as Lionfish derbies have shown to be an effective means of Lionfish control”, says the Florida Fish and Wildlife Conservation Commission.
+In fact, not only are there no closed seasons for Lionfish, the lawmakers are actively loosening regulations in order to encourage passionate divers and spear fishermen alike to join in on the all-you-can-kill buffet.

-There are dozens of lionfish derbies and tournaments organized all over the US each year, and they’re always looking for new applicants.
-Catch fish, make new friends and compete for the grand prize!
-The main goal behind these events is to raise awareness and promote lionfish hunting as the next classic water-based activity, just like fishing or snorkeling.
+There are dozens of Lionfish derbies and tournaments organized all over the US each year, and they’re always looking for new applicants.
+Catch fish, make friends, and compete for the grand prize!
+The main goal behind these events is to raise awareness and promote Lionfish hunting as the next classic water-based activity, just like fishing or snorkeling.
 And why shouldn’t it be?

-There are million ways anyone can get involved.
-Planning a company retreat?
-How about organizing a team building lionfish hunt instead?
-Enjoy good music and incredible underwater footage?
-Why not make these mesmerizing lionfish hunt videos the next viral fab?
 In any case, if spearfishing is your thing, this is your time to shine.
-Many niche products have flooded the market recently, specifically designed for hunting lionfish.
-No one has heard of the Zookeeper a few years ago; now, they’re the go-to accessory for any serious invader hunter.
-Or you can support local inventors instead, like this Florida native with his aptly-named ‘Lion Tamer’ sling.
+Many niche products have flooded the market recently, specifically designed for hunting Lionfish.
+No one had heard of the Zookeeper a few years ago; now, they’re the go-to accessory for any serious invader hunter.
 Whatever your weapon of choice may be, now’s the time to get out there and use it.

 3. Become a Lionfish Reporter

-The FWC will use this data to choose which sites should be given priority when it comes to lionfish removal.
+The FWC will use this data to choose which sites should be given priority when it comes to Lionfish removal.
 All data collected will be publicly available, basically acting as socially powered, impromptu hit lists for your next ocean journey.
-The app has already been downloaded by over 3000 people, but if you’re old school and don’t mind helping, you can still do so by reporting lionfish sightings at MyFWC.com/fishing.
+If you’re more old school but still want to help, you can also do so by reporting Lionfish sightings at MyFWC.com/fishing.

 4. Don’t Feed the Sharks!

 At least don’t do it carelessly.
-The intro was depressing enough already to add to it one of the saddest parts of this entire ordeal – this is all entirely our fault.
+The intro was depressing enough already without adding to it one of the saddest parts of this entire ordeal – this is all entirely our fault.
 In fact, even worse than that – by most accounts, it’s entirely the fault of just a couple of irresponsible pet owners.